shillat/Online-Voting-System/README.md

   * A suitable **IDE** (e.g., IntelliJ IDEA, VS Code, Eclipse)

 ### 1\.
 Clone the Repository

-Since the repository has moved to the organization's account (`bos-com`), ensure you clone using the correct URL:

 ```bash
 git clone git@github.com:bos-com/Online-Voting-System.git
 cd Online-Voting-System